valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   Fixed an issue where sequence numbers were not showing on the case list when an environment case list configuration is used.

+* **Fixed broken Carbon select box**

+  After navigating away from the form admin detail page, Carbon components using overlays did not work anymore throughout the application.
+This issue has been fixed.

 ## Breaking changes

 The following breaking changes were introduced: